Taus1999/random-joke-generator/README.md

 **Personal Opinion**

 I did it quite a long time ago.
-I still rmemeber that I first learned about-ajax, apis and this web app was the one I build with that knowledge.
+I still rememeber that I first learned about-ajax, apis and this web app was the one I build with that knowledge.

 **Credits**